-In 2012, the pay television industry, led by NCTA - The Internet & Television Association, the Consumer Technology Association, and CableLabs[®], signed the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Set-Top Boxes with the goal of increasing the energy efficiency of set-top boxes while protecting rapid innovation and timely introduction of new features.
-Signatories include major manufacturers of set-top boxes and the largest cable, satellite, and telco service providers, serving approximately 63.5 million U.S. video subscribers and accounting for nearly 95% of the traditional pay-television (pay-TV) market in 2021.
+In 2012, the pay television industry, led by NCTA - The Internet & Television Association, the Consumer Technology Association, and CableLabs®, signed the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Set- Top Boxes with the goal of increasing the energy efficiency of set-top boxes while protecting rapid innovation and timely introduction of new features.
+Signatories include major manufacturers of set-top boxes and the largest cable, satellite, and telco service providers, serving approximately 57 million U.S. video subscribers and accounting for nearly 95% of the traditional pay-television (pay-TV) market in 2022.
 In 2013, leading Energy Advocates joined with the pay-TV industry in an expanded version of the Voluntary Agreement.
 One of the requirements of the Voluntary Agreement is the publication of an annual report by D+R International (D+R), acting as Independent Administrator and Independent Auditor of the Agreement.
-This ninth annual report provides a summary of developments for the previous calendar year, 2021.
-Annual reports for the previous eight years and energy information for consumers and other stakeholders can be found at www.energy-efficiency.
-US.
+This tenth annual report provides a summary of developments for the previous calendar year, 2022.
+Annual reports for the previous nine years and energy information for consumers and other stakeholders can be found at www.energy-efficiency.us.

 The primary commitment of the Agreement is that in each calendar year 90% of each service provider's new set-top box purchases meet prescribed energy-efficiency levels (that have become more rigorous every three years).
-In 2021, 97.4% of service providers' set-top box purchases met the applicable "Tier 3" levels,1 and all but one of the service providers met the 90% commitment individually.
-In accordance with the terms of the Voluntary Agreement, a subcommittee that includes the Energy Advocates and the Independent Administrator have confirmed that this signatory has successfully implemented a remedial plan that has secured more than enough incremental energy savings to offset the additional energy used by the new devices associated with its missed procurement commitment.
+In 2022, 99.5% of service providers' set-top box purchases met the applicable "Tier 3" levels, and all the service providers met the 90% commitment individually.

-National set-top box annual energy consumption has been reduced by nearly 60% under the Voluntary Agreement.
-As shown in Figure ES-1 below, total energy consumption of the industry's deployed set-top boxes has declined from 32 TWh in 2012 to 13.7 TWh in 2021, even as functionality and features of set-top boxes continue to increase.
-Independent of subscriber reductions and deployed stock estimates, the average weighted power usage of annual new set-top box purchases has fallen by 57% since 2013, from 122 kWh/year to less than 53 kWh/year.
+National set-top box annual energy consumption has been reduced by approximately 63% under the Voluntary Agreement.
+As shown in Figure ES-1 below, total energy consumption of the industry's deployed set-top boxes has declined from 32 TWh in 2012 to 11.9 TWh in 2022, even as functionality and features of set-top boxes continue to increase.
+Independent of subscriber reductions and deployed stock estimates, the average weighted power usage of annual new set-top box purchases has fallen by 59% since 2013, from 122 kWh/year to 50 kWh/year.

-1 - As set forth below, this calculation is based on 2021 procurement data submitted to D+R by service providers and corroborated by the results of independent verification testing and by the procurement audit conducted by D+R.
+As set forth below, this calculation is based on 2022 procurement data submitted to D+R by service providers and corroborated by the results of independent verification testing and by the procurement audit conducted by D+R.